Big companies leverage bots to handle tasks that used to be either done without help or weren’t possible at all before chatbots were introduced.

-- 40% of consumers do not care whether a chatbot or a real human helps them, as long as they are getting the help they need.
+- 40% of consumers do not care whether a chatbot or a real human helps them as long as they get the help they need.
 (HubSpot, 2017)

 AI is a complicated and complex technology.
-But this doesn’t mean chatbots are out of reach for your small business, however.
+But this doesn’t mean chatbots are out of reach for your small business.

-Fortunately, there are a number of platforms that can help you integrate a sophisticated chatbot into your business.
-The technology accessible to every business.
+Fortunately, several platforms can help you integrate a sophisticated chatbot into your business.
+Technology is accessible to every business.

-We’ve compiled some excellent resources for you to deploy a chatbot of your own – and provided guidance for your business once you have a chatbot in place.
+We’ve compiled some excellent resources for you to deploy your own chatbot – and help you develop a strategy once you have a chatbot in place.

 Use the right tools